Leslie Alcock: Cadbury

 The excavation at Cadbury Castle, South Cadbury, made Alcock's name.
 The hillfort had a traditional link with Camelot and the Arthurian legends, and Alcock made sure that the media were aware of his work.
 The five seasons of the excavations were widely reported, making Alcock into one of the better known British archaeologists of the time.
 His methodology made headlines within the archaeological community with his use of geophysical survey, which at that time before its prominent use by archaeological television programme Time Team was an unusual and experimental process; while he also preferred the use of open-area excavation to the Wheeler method that held sway at the time.
-This methodology was to become the standard technique for British archaeology from the start of large scale rescue work in the 1970s, and shows that Alcock was at the cutting edge of archaeology.

 Alcock's sense of humour also came out during the excavations.
 He had a good understanding of what visitors to the site wanted to see, so he had a plastic skeleton excavated from the same spot every afternoon, with a bucket beside the trench to take donations for the diggers' welfare fund.
 The money was used to the benefit of the local economy each evening in the pub.

 The results of the excavation were impressive.
 The earliest identifiable occupation on the hill was Early and Late Neolithic.
 After an apparent hiatus during the earlier Bronze Age it was reoccupied in the centuries around 1000BC, remaining so continuously until at least the first century AD.
 His excavations produced scant evidence for Roman occupation, aside from a barracks block of the latter first century but demonstrated that it was the largest reoccupied fortified hilltop in post-Roman Britain.
 He also identified Late Saxon refurbishment of the defences and a foundation trench for a probable cruciform church, apparently never completed but intended to meet the needs of moneyers moved to the hill for security during the early 11th century AD.

 Alcock was able to tell evocative stories of the history of the fort, and particularly of its fate during the Roman period, where there was clear evidence of a violent attack on the fort.
 However, the scale of the material recovered meant that his publication of the site (Alcock 1972) was really a large scale interim report.
-Final publication waited until 1995 for the Early Medieval material, which he published himself in 1995 (Alcock 1995), and 2000 for the earlier material (Barrett et al. 2000).
+Final publication waited until 1995 for the early medieval material, which he published himself in 1995 (Alcock 1995), and 2000 for the earlier material (Barrett et al. 2000).
 The main drawback for Alcock was that he had now become irrevocably connected with Arthur in the minds of the public.

 From 1994, until his death in 2006 Alcock was patron of the South Cadbury Environs Project, a programme of research exploring the landscape around the hillfort.